 Making High-Efficiency Reports

-This topic introduces the settings you can specify in Designer in order to make your reports more efficient, reliable, and fast at runtime.
+This topic introduces how to make reports efficient, reliable, and fast at runtime.

 - Suppress all unused panels in a banded object, such as Group Header and Footer panels which are not adding values to a report.

 To do this, select the panel, go to the Report Inspector, and then change the property Suppress to true.
-When you right-click in the panel and select Hide, Designer also sets Suppress to "true" automatically.
+When you right-click in the panel and select Hide it also sets Suppress to true.

 - Set the precision (length) of DBFields or record level formulas to the size of the maximum value you need to display in a report.
 Making them larger than necessary wastes resources.